zhjngli/the-principles-and-feelings-cookbook/writing/about/index.md

 1. After that, check out some more [principles](/principles).
 These principles help you get a better grasp of overall cooking (hopefully).
 1. Then, read some [recipes](/recipes).
 Again, no measurements included here, just broad strokes of what I do.
 1. [Techniques](/techniques) may also be helpful here and there, but will likely be referenced as needed from different sections of the book.

-If you're sticking around to read and you gain something valuable from this, thank you!!
-I guess?!
+1. [Tags](/tags) group articles based on the general concepts that each article touches on.
+You can treat it like a concordance.

 <hr />

+If you're sticking around to read after dealing with all that sarcasm, I'm truly honored&mdash;thank you so much!
+If you gain something valuable after all the rambling about [feelings](/principles/cooking-with-feelings), I'm honestly surprised&mdash;consider buying me some food via Venmo: @Zhijiang-Li.

-Feel free to [contact me](/contact)!
+Also, feel free to [contact me](/contact)!
 Or submit a bug on [github](https://github.com/zhjngli/the-principles-and-feelings-cookbook).